Come learn how to pick, cook, and can your own Mustang Grape Jelly. Tart, sweet, and wild. This grape jelly is gonna knock your socks off!

 While you’re cooking your grape juice, get another large pot and fill it with water.
 You want it to be full enough so that when you put in a jar, it covers the tops, plus another inch of water.

 Set this pot to boil.

-Once it’s at a rolling boil, you can boil your clean jars for five minutes to completely sterilize them or just run the jars and tools and things through your dishwasher while you make the jam.
+Once it’s at a rolling boil, you can boil your clean jars for five minutes to completely sterilize them or just run the jars and tools and things through your dishwasher (on the hottest water cycle you can) while you make the jam.

 Pull the jars out, being careful to not touch the rim, and place them on a towel on the counter.